Spectral and Transport Properties of Quark-Gluon Plasma in a Nonperturbative Approach: Spectral Properties of Two Scenarios

-The resulting temperature dependence of the quark masses tends to be weaker than in quasi-particle models~\cite{Peshier:2005pp,Levai:1997yx,Plumari:2011mk,Berrehrah:2016vzw}, cf.~left panel of Fig.~\ref{fig_EoS}.
-In particular, it does not show a large increase toward $T_{\rm pc}$.
-Rather, the marked drop in the scaled pressure, $P/T^4$ (right panel of Fig.~\ref{fig_EoS}), is caused by the many-body physics as reflected by the increasing role of the LWF encoding the bound-state contributions~\cite{Rapp:1993ih}, suggesting a transition from parton quasiparticles to hadronic degrees of freedom.
-This interpretation is corroborated upon inspecting the self-consistent spectral functions implicit in the calculation.
-At low temperatures and momenta, the strength in the light-quark spectral functions spreads over an energy region of $\sim$1\,GeV, cf.~Fig.~\ref{fig_Aparton}.
-Their maximal on-shell widths reached at vanishing 3-momentum, $\Gamma$=$-2 \text{Im}\Sigma(\omega,p)|_{p=0}$, are comparable to or larger than their masses, suggesting a loss of parton quasiparticles in the strongly coupled medium.
-This is different from quasiparticle models~\cite{Levai:1997yx,Plumari:2011mk,Berrehrah:2016vzw} where the quark widths are zero or small compared to their masses.
-In addition, large negative real parts of the low-energy self-energy, $\text{Re}\Sigma(\omega,p)$, generate a low-energy solution for the dispersion relation, $\omega-\sqrt{M^2+p^2}-\text{Re}\Sigma(\omega,p)\sim0$, corresponding to a collective mode caused by off-shell interactions through near-threshold resonances, cf.~left panel of Fig.~\ref{fig_ImT}.
-The latter emerge in the two-body $T$-matrix as $T_{\rm pc}$ is approached from above.
-The situation is similar for gluons (lower panels in Fig.~\ref{fig_Aparton}) and their interaction amplitudes (right panel in Fig.~\ref{fig_ImT}).
+The increasing role of the LWF, which encodes the bound-state contributions~\cite{Rapp:1993ih}, as $\Tpc$ is approached from above suggests a transition from parton quasiparticles to hadronic degrees of freedom (see right panel of Fig.~\ref{fig_EoS}).
+This is a dynamical transition driven by an increasing interaction strength (due to a reduced screening in the potential) which is very different from quasiparticle models where parton degrees of freedom are suppressed kinematically by an increasing mass.
+Our interpretation is corroborated upon inspecting the selfconsistent spectral functions implicit in the calculation, plotted in Fig.~\ref{fig_Aparton} for partons and in Fig.~\ref{fig_ImT} for their two-body interaction (imaginary part of $T$ matrices).
+At low temperatures and 3-momenta, the light-quark spectral functions are strongly broadened with their strength spread over an energy range of about 1\,GeV (cf.~left panels in Fig.~\ref{fig_Aparton}).
+This is well above their mass values, implying a loss of quark quasiparticles at small wavelengths in the QGP, again very different from quasiparticle-type models~\cite{Levai:1997yx,Plumari:2011mk,Berrehrah:2016vzw} where the quark widths are zero or small compared to their masses.
+In addition, large negative real parts of the low-energy selfenergy, $\text{Re}\Sigma(\omega,p)$, generate a low-energy solution for the dispersion relation, $\omega-\sqrt{M^2+p^2}-\text{Re}\Sigma(\omega,p)\sim0$, corresponding to a collective mode caused by off-shell interactions through near-threshold resonances in the $T$-matrix bound states which emerge at low temperature, cf.~left panels in Fig.~\ref{fig_ImT}.
+The situation is similar for gluons (lower left panels of Fig.~\ref{fig_Aparton}) and their interaction amplitudes (second panel in Fig.~\ref{fig_ImT}).
 Their spectral distributions also develop low-energy collective modes well below the nominal thermal gluon mass and 2-gluon threshold, respectively.
-The large mass of gluons near $T_{\rm pc}$ suggests their decoupling from the hadronization process of the system.
+However, the large mass of gluons near $\Tpc$ suggests that they largely decouple from the hadronization process of the system.